Process and methods

 A review question about the views or experiences of people using or providing services, family members or carers or the public could be answered using qualitative studies or cross-sectional surveys (or both) , although information on views and experiences is also becoming increasingly available as part of some intervention studies.

 Exceptionally, when the information gap cannot be addressed in other ways, the developer may commission an additional consultation exercise with people affected by the guideline to obtain their views on specific aspects of the scope or issues raised by the committee, or to validate early draft recommendations before consultation with registered stakeholders.
-(For more information, see appendix B.) The developer should document the reasons, together with a proposal for the work, including possible methods and the anticipated costs.
+(For more information, see the appendix on approaches to additional consultation.)
+The developer should document the reasons, together with a proposal for the work, including possible methods and the anticipated costs.
 The proposal should be discussed and agreed with members of NICE staff with a quality assurance role, and approved by the centre director.
 Where the work is approved, the reasons and methods should be documented in the guideline.

 Guidelines often cover areas of service delivery.
 These might include how delivery of services could improve or what are the different core components of services and how different components could be re‑configured.